rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

 | `Product Added To Wishlist` | `ADD_TO_WISHLIST`             |

 {% hint style="warning" %}
-For more information on snap pixel events visit this [page](https://businesshelp.snapchat.com/s/article/pixel-website-install?language=en_US)
+For more information on the Snap Pixel events, visit this [**Snapchat page**](https://businesshelp.snapchat.com/s/article/pixel-website-install?language=en_US)
 {% endhint %}

-Snap Pixel supports upto 5 Custom Events.
-They are listed below:
+Snap Pixel supports upto 5 custom events.
+They are listed in the table below:

 | **RudderStack Event Name**  |
 | :-------------------------- |